onsilverstar/kwitter/README.md

 A portion of your grade will be based on your team-working ability.
 Please see [this document](https://gitlab.com/kenzie-academy/se_public_files/team-guidelines/-/tree/master) for guidelines.

-You will also be following the SCRUM process and, although everyone will be a developer and individual contributor, your team should account for the roles of Product Owner, Scrum Master, and QA Tester.
+You will also be following the Scrum process and, although everyone will be a developer and individual contributor, your team should account for the roles of Product Owner, Scrum Master, and QA Tester.
 Please see [this document](https://gitlab.com/kenzie-academy/se_public_files/scrum-guidelines/-/blob/master/README.md) for more details.
 Your client has asked for the following: